 *Each nanny cost one credit to contact.
 After you pay, you will be able to contact qualified nannies in your area by using the credits purchased.
-When you use a credit to contact a nanny, you will receive the nanny’s email in your account area.
-For members who opt to buy the 3 month or 1 year membership, you will also be able to post your job and have nannies email you directly.
+When you use a credit to contact a nanny, you will receive the nanny’s profile link in your account area and you can message them directly about your job.
+For members who opt to buy the 3 month or 1 year membership, you will also be able to post your job and have nannies message you.
 There are no credits required to post jobs and you can get unlimited responses from nannies.

 Are you wondering if you made the right decision?
 One of the key elements is to trust your gut instinct.
 If you had a great interview, received outstanding references from her former employers and had a great trial run, then you probably made the right decision.
 Also, don’t forget to make sure the nanny […]